TheMattBurglar/Raspberry-Pi-5-NAS-Build/4TBDrivePiNAS.md

 Transferred video folder via Samba through my desktop file manager — worked, but slow and limited to copy-paste.

-Used CLI for remaining directories: `mv -v <source> <destination>` Much faster, and I strongly recomend using -v for progress visibility.
+Used CLI for remaining directories: `mv -v <source> <destination>` Much faster, and I strongly recommend using -v for progress visibility.

 ### ✅ Streaming test: success!